cornell-cup/r2-facial_recognition_server/README.md

 ```

 ### Output
-The JSON output from the facial recognition program will be returned to the client, unmodified.
+The JSON output from the `facerec` module will be returned to the client.

 ### Modules